therealjflf/hesutils/docs/client_caching.rst

 **Note**: There is no *guarantee* that the cache will help during a network outage, but it *might*.
 If a record's TTL expires 1 second after the network goes down, the cache will be essentially useless.
 Having long TTL improves the probability of having still-valid cached records, but it doesn't guarantee it.

-As rough ballparks, I might suggest those values for both positive TTL:
+As rough ballparks, I might suggest those values for positive TTL:

 - Wired network, redundant DNS servers: 60 to 300 seconds (1 to 5 minutes)